Maya Region

-The Maya or Mayan Region is one of various common first-order sub-divisions of Mesoamerica.
-Though first settled by Palaeoindians by at least 10,000 BC, it is now most commonly characterised and recognised as the territory which encompassed the Mayan civilisation in the pre-Columbian era.
+The Maya Region is cultural, first order subdivision of Mesoamerica, located in the eastern half of the latter.
+Though first settled by Palaeoindians by at least 10,000 BC, it is now most commonly characterised and recognised as the territory which encompassed the Maya civilisation in the pre-Columbian era.

 Extent

-The Mayan Region is firmly bounded to the north, east, and southwest by the Gulf of Mexico, the Caribbean Sea, and the Pacific Ocean, respectively.
+The Maya Region is firmly bounded to the north, east, and southwest by the Gulf of Mexico, the Caribbean Sea, and the Pacific Ocean, respectively.
 It is less firmly bounded to the west and southeast by 'zones of cultural interaction and transition between Maya and non-Maya peoples.'
-The western transition between Mayan and non-Mayan peoples roughly corresponds to the Isthmus of Tehuantepec, while the southeastern one roughly corresponds to a line running northwards from the mouth of the Lempa River to that of the Ulua River.
+The western transition between Maya and non-Maya peoples roughly corresponds to the Isthmus of Tehuantepec, while the southeastern one roughly corresponds to a line running northwards from the mouth of the Lempa River to that of the Ulua River.

 Divisions

-The Mayan Region is traditionally sub-divided into three zones, ie the Mayan Lowlands, Mayan Highlands, and the Mayan Pacific.
+The Maya Region is traditionally divided into three cultural and geographic, first order subdivisions, namely, the Maya Lowlands, Maya Highlands, and the Maya Pacific.
 The Region's internal borders, like some of its external ones, are not usually precisely fixed, as they are rather demarcated by 'subtle environmental changes or transitions from one zone to another.'
-Additionally, the Lowlands, Highlands, and Pacific are often further sub-divided along similarly imprecise lines, giving rise to a myriad roughly-demarcated second-order sub-divisions for the Mayan Region.
+Additionally, the Lowlands, Highlands, and Pacific are often further subdivided along similarly imprecise lines, giving rise to a myriad roughly-demarcated second order subdivisions for the Maya Region.

 Lowlands

-The Mayan Lowlands are a low-lying karstic plain stretching from Campeche in Mexico through northern Guatemala and into northwestern Honduras, thereby encompassing all of the Yucatan Peninsula and its abutting plains (including all of Belize).
+The Maya Lowlands are a low-lying karstic plain stretching from Campeche in Mexico through northern Guatemala and into northwestern Honduras, thereby encompassing all of the Yucatan Peninsula and its abutting plains (including all of Belize).
 The plain generally lies below 2625 ft.
 Mean annual temperatures and rainfall range within 77–95 F and 20–120 in, respectively.
 Wet seasons range from six to eleven months (usually starting in May or June), with dry seasons ranging from one to six months.

 Highlands

-The Mayan Highlands are a geologically-active east-west band of peaks and valleys stretching from Tabasco in Mexico through central Guatemala and into northwestern Honduras, and generally topping 2625 ft.
+The Maya Highlands are a geologically-active east-west band of peaks and valleys stretching from Tabasco in Mexico through central Guatemala and into northwestern Honduras, and generally topping 2625 ft.
 Mean annual temperatures and rainfall range within 59–77 F and 80–120 in, respectively.
 Wet seasons typically last eight months (May–December), with dry seasons typically compressed to four (January–April).

 Pacific

-The Mayan Pacific, also known as the Pacific Coastal Plain, is a fertile volcanic-sedimentary plain stretching along the Pacific coast from Chiapas in Mexico through southern Guatemala and into western El Salvador.
+The Maya Pacific, also known as the Pacific Coastal Plain, is a fertile volcanic-sedimentary plain stretching along the Pacific coast from Chiapas in Mexico through southern Guatemala and into western El Salvador.
 Mean annual temperatures and rainfall range within 77–95 F and 80–120 in, respectively.
 Wet seasons typically last eight months (May–December), with dry seasons typically compressed to four (January–April).